 Sacral nerve involvement leads to impairment of detrusor function.
 The early stages of herpes infection are associated with lower urinary tract symptoms of urinary frequency, urgency, and urge incontinence.
 Later stages include decreased bladder sensation, increased residual urine, and urinary retention.
 Urinary retention is self-limited and will resolve spontaneously with clearing of the herpes infection.

-Carcinoma-in-situ of the urinary bladder causes symptoms of urinary frequency and urgency.
-Irritative voiding symptoms out of proportion to the overall clinical picture and/or hematuria warrant urine cytology and cystoscopy.
+Urine cytology – Irritative voiding symptoms out of proportion to the overall clinical picture and/or hematuria warrant urine cytology and cystoscopy, as these may indicate carcinoma in situ of the urinary bladder

-Blood urea nitrogen (BUN) and creatinine (Cr) are checked if compromised renal function is suspected.
+Renal function studies – Blood urea nitrogen (BUN) and creatinine (Cr) are checked if renal function compromise is suspected.

 A voiding diary is a daily record of the patient's bladder activity.
 It is an objective documentation of the patient's voiding pattern, incontinent episodes, and inciting events associated with urinary incontinence.

 The postvoid residual urine (PVR) measurement is a part of basic evaluation for urinary incontinence.
-If the PVR is high, the bladder may be contractile or the bladder outlet may be obstructed.
-Both of these conditions will cause urinary retention with overflow incontinence.
+If the PVR is high, the bladder may be poorly contractile or the bladder outlet may be obstructed.
+Both of these conditions can cause urinary retention with overflow incontinence.

-Uroflow rate is a useful screening test used mainly to evaluate bladder outlet obstruction.
+Uroflow rate is a useful screening test used mainly to evaluate bladder outlet obstruction, but will also identify detrusor weakness.
 Uroflow rate is volume of urine voided per unit of time.

 Low uroflow rate may reflect urethral obstruction, a weak detrusor, or a combination of both.
 This test alone cannot distinguish an obstruction from a contractile detrusor.